About the Programe

 Scholarships & Tuition

-Each programme edition provides 12 or 13 EMJM scholarships, covering:
+Each programme edition provides 12 or 13 EMJM scholarships (1400€/month for 24 months), covering the tuition fee and the costs of:

-- insurance.
+- travel,

 In addition, the programme is open to non-scholarship students enrolling with tuition fees under a joint tuition policy.